Vikasbadliwal/Vidyarthi-Vikas/Playbook/playbook.md

 playbook: playbook.yml
 ```

-A successful syntax check allows the pipeline to continue.
+A successful syntax check means the playbook can proceed to the next validation stage.

 ---

 ## 5.2 Ansible Lint

-Ansible Lint checks Ansible content for common issues and recommended coding practices.
+Ansible Lint checks Ansible Playbooks for common issues and coding practices.

 Install Ansible Lint: